 And then the main amp:

 After all the works was done, it was time to turn the power on.
 Exiting!
 Nothing exploded and no component was getting very hot, so I connected an input signal on the four inputs and turned up the volume.
 Channel 3 was not working.
 Hmmm.
 I remembered a problem I had when removing the large capacitor from the third channel, when the copper strip had come loose from the board.
 On closer examination I saw that it indeed was not making contact properly anymore, so that was easily fixed.
 Now the 3rd channel worked ok!

 The sound from the ‘new’ amplifier is very crisp, someone called it ‘clean’.
 I think that is an apt description.
 I turned the JVC up quite a bit, and experienced no problems.
 So I am very happy with that.

 Testing & measuring

-I also turned up the meters quite a bit, so now they show the singal a lot more.
+I also turned up the calibration on the meters quite a bit, so now the needles are showing signal even at normal volume levels, that was not so before.
 Previously they just lingered around in the left corner doing mostly nothing.

 I have provided here a simple drawing of the electrolytics on both amplifier boards for your convenience, if you should decide to do the recapping as well.
 Good luck!